Raffles Medical Group’s (SGX: BSL) First Half of 2021 Earnings: Strong Business Growth

-Next, the Hospital Services segment offers specialised medical services, and operates hospital and business of medical laboratory and imaging centre.
+Next, the Hospital Services segment offers specialised medical services and operates hospitals.

 A strong balance sheet is the trademark of a healthy company.
 In that aspect, Raffles Medical ticks the right box.